-We commenced operations in April 2011 and we have focused substantially all of our efforts and financial resources to date on organizing and staffing our company, business planning, raising capital, establishing our intellectual property building our discovery platform, including our proprietary compound library and new target discovery engine, identifying kinase drug targets and potential drug candidates, conducting preclinical studies and clinical development for our drug candidates, commencing pre-commercial activities and the commercial launches for AYVAKIT/AYVAKYT and GAVRETO, and producing the active pharmaceutical ingredient, or API, drug substance and drug product material for use in preclinical studies and clinical trials for our drug candidates and commercial sale of our approved drugs.
+We commenced operations in April 2011 and we have focused substantially all of our efforts and financial resources to date on organizing and staffing our company, business planning, raising capital, establishing our intellectual property building our discovery platform, including our proprietary compound library and new target discovery engine, identifying kinase drug targets and potential drug candidates, conducting preclinical studies and clinical development for our drug candidates, commencing pre-commercial activities and the commercial launches for AYVAKIT/AYVAKYT and GAVRETO, and producing the active pharmaceutical ingredient (API), drug substance and drug product material for use in preclinical studies and clinical trials for our drug candidates and commercial sale of our approved drugs.

 To date, we have financed our operations primarily through public offerings of our common stock, private placements of our convertible preferred and common stock, collaboration and license agreements, future royalty and revenue monetization, and a term loan.
-Through September 30, 2023, we have received an aggregate of \$3.7 billion from such transactions, including \$1.9 billion in aggregate gross proceeds from the sale of common stock in our initial public offering, follow on public offerings, through our "at the market" stock offering program and the equity investment by Roche, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$175.0 million in gross proceeds from our Royalty Purchase Agreement with Royalty Pharma, \$250.0 million in gross proceeds from our Future Revenue Purchase Agreement with Sixth Street Partners, \$1.0 billion in upfront payments and milestone payments under our collaborations with Roche, CStone and Zai Lab, our license agreement with Clementia and our former collaboration with Alexion Pharma Holding, or Alexion and \$250.0 million in gross proceeds from a term loan from Sixth Street Partners.
+Through March 31, 2024, we have received an aggregate of \$3.7 billion from such transactions, including \$1.9 billion in aggregate gross proceeds from the sale of common stock in our initial public offering, follow on public offerings, through our "at the market" stock offering program and the equity investment by Roche, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$175.0 million in gross proceeds from our Royalty Purchase Agreement with Royalty Pharma, \$250.0 million in gross proceeds from our Future Revenue Purchase Agreement with Sixth Street Partners, \$1.0 billion in upfront payments and milestone payments under our collaborations with Roche, CStone and Zai Lab, our license agreement with Clementia and our former collaboration with Alexion and \$250.0 million in gross proceeds from a term loan from Sixth Street Partners.
 In addition, since January 2020, we also have generated revenue through sales of our drug products.

 Since inception, we have incurred significant operating losses.
-Our net loss was \$396.1 million for the nine months ended September 30, 2023.
-Our net losses were \$557.5 million and \$644.1 million for the years ended December 31, 2022 and 2021, respectively.
-As of September 30, 2023, we had an accumulated deficit of \$2,229.0 million.
+Our net income was \$89.1 million for the three months ended March 31, 2024 primarily due to the debt extinguishment gain recognized in connection with the Royalty Pharma Termination Agreement.
+Our net losses were \$507.0 million and \$557.5 million for the years ended December 31, 2023 and 2022, respectively.
+As of March 31, 2024, we had an accumulated deficit of \$2,250.8 million.